About Us

 Teresa Lee 李慧

-Gender at Work Community Support
+Gender at Work Specialist

 Teresa’s family hails from Guangdong, China, and immigrated to Tāmaki Makaurau, Aotearoa, where she was born and raised.
 She has a love for nature and animals, travelling, volunteering, politics, and being active.